Passiflora paulensis Killip

-Plants are tolerant of temperatures that occasionally go down to about -5°c for short periods and so can possibly be grown outdoors in the mildest areas of the country.
-The top growth will be killed by the cold, but so long as the root is well mulched and is in a very well-drained soil, it should grow back in the spring[
+When growing plants in regions near the limits of their cold tolerance, the top growth will usually be killed by winter cold.
+However, so long as the root is well mulched and is in a very well-drained soil, the plant will usually grow back from the base in the spring[

 The plant is very suitable for growing in pots in a conservatory or even in a south-facing window[